Leadwerks/Documentation/introduction.md

 # Leadwerks 5 Documentation

 Welcome to the Leadwerks 5 / Ultra Engine documentation.
 This will teach you everything you need to know to use the software.
-This is the first place to look for answers, and if you have further questions, you can ask on the [forum](https://www.leadwerks.com/community) or on our [Discord]([https://www.leadwerks.com/discord](https://discord.gg/qTVR55BgGt)) server.
+This is the first place to look for answers, and if you have further questions, you can ask on the [forum](https://www.leadwerks.com/community) or on our [Discord](https://discord.gg/qTVR55BgGt) server.

-YouTube and ChatGPT will not give you useful information.
+**YouTube and ChatGPT will not give you useful information on using Leadwerks.**

 I recommend you start with the [Crash Course](https://www.leadwerks.com/learn/projectcreation) series of tutorials.